strimzi/proposals/009-crd-v1-roadmap.md

 ### Alternative

-Steps 2-5 in the procedure ascribed to Strimzi X, above are technically just preprequisites before installing CRDs which use the `apiextensions.k8s.io/v1` API.
+Steps 2-5 in the procedure ascribed to Strimzi X, above are technically just prerequisites before installing CRDs which use the `apiextensions.k8s.io/v1` API.
 As such they could equally be done by users as part of the upgrade to Strimzi Z. The benefit of doing them sooner is that users would be able to perform those steps during their use of Strimzi X, which might be more convenient.

 ## Timing